 Gross Axle-Weight Rating (GAWR) - This is the maximum allowable weight for an axle; the GAWR considers the weakest link in the tire, wheel, brakes, hubs, axle, springs, and attaching parts.
-To illustrate, if the axle is rated at 15,000 pounds and the tires are rated at 3,200 pounds each as a dual installation; then the maximum GAWR would be 12,800 pounds for a four-tire vehicle.
+To illustrate, if the axle is rated at 15,000 pounds and the tires are rated at 3,200 pounds each as a dual installation, then the maximum GAWR will be 12,800 pounds for a four-tire vehicle.

-WEIGHT PROCEDURES
+WEIGHING PROCEDURES

-To weigh the motorhome properly, the motorhome should be level when the weighing process is performed.
-Your Wayfarer motorhome has been designed and built in compliance with the recommended limits of the major-component/system suppliers to provide a realistic CCC.
-It is up to the final user to provide even distribution of the loads brought into the motor home to prevent uneven loading.
+To weigh the motorhome properly, the motorhome must be level when the weighing process is performed.
+Your motorhome has been designed and built in compliance with the recommended limits of the major-component/system suppliers to provide a realistic OCCC.
+It is up to the final user to provide even distribution to prevent uneven loading.
 Once the vehicle is loaded, it can be taken to any certified drive-on scales or individual-wheel scales to determine that the final weight is within specified limits for the motorhome.
-The procedure that can be used is as follows: